When Third Parties Are Responsible For Injuries

 If you have been injured on the job, you may have been told by your employer or a co-worker that workers’ compensation is your only available means of relief.
 Depending on the facts of your case, the information you received may not be accurate.

-While workers' compensation is often the exclusive remedy for people who have suffered a work-related injury, there are limited exceptions.
+While workers’ compensation is often the exclusive remedy for people who have suffered a work-related injury, there are limited exceptions.
 If you have been injured in an accident that was caused by someone other than your employer or a co-worker, you may be able to obtain compensation through a third-party liability claim, which is a type of personal injury claim.
-To learn more, contact the Law Offices of Wade E. Byrd in Fayetteville, North Carolina.
+To learn more, contact the Law Offices of Wade E. Byrd P.A. in Fayetteville, North Carolina.

-You may be able to obtain compensation through a third-party liability claim in addition to receiving workers' compensation benefits.
-While workers' compensation provides wage benefits and medical benefits, it does not provide compensation for pain and suffering.
+While workers’ compensation provides wage benefits and medical benefits, it does not provide compensation for pain and suffering.
 Through a third-party liability claim, you may seek compensation for pain and suffering, in addition to other damages.

-Since a third-party liability claim is a personal injury claim, you will have to establish the negligence of the third party (someone other than your boss or a co-worker) who contributed to the cause of your accident.
+Since a third-party liability claim is a personal injury claim, you will have to establish the negligence of the third party (someone other than your boss or a co-worker) that contributed to the cause of your accident.
 Third-party liability claims often involve construction accidents where a subcontractor or other third party played a role in a work accident.
 However, third-party claims may arise in the context of many work accidents.